AOzhegova/alinaozhegova.github.io/content/research.md

 We study the entry decisions of the three retail pharmacy chains in Norway over the period from 2004 to 2012.
 Following deregulation of entry, the market grew rapidly, doubling the number of pharmacies.
 We document that repeated entry by an already present incumbent chain occurs with non-trivial frequency and set out to investigate whether preemptive motives play a key role.
 We propose and estimate a highly flexible spatial demand model with overlapping sets of consumers across space.
 While the estimates imply substantial demand heterogeneity, we reject the hypothesis that the repeated incumbent entries can be explained by market segmentation by store format differentiation.
 Instead, we propose that private information about local market conditions may play a role.
 Indeed, we find that an incumbent chain is significantly more likely to respond to local market heterogeneity than competing chains.

+#### Breaking Barriers: Investigating the Effect of Non-compete Clauses on Entry Deterrence in Retail

+With Fedor Iskhakov

+This study examines the impact of restrictions that retailers place on the commercial properties on the dynamics of the grocery industry in Norway.
+Using unique data that combines information on restrictions on commercial properties issued by retailers, property characteristics, store-level revenues, store entry dates, and detailed demographic data, we establish and estimate a structural dynamic entry model.
+By analyzing the prevalence and consequences of these entry barriers, we aim to shed light on their role in shaping market outcomes and local competition intensity.

 #### Quality Distortions in Monopolistic Competition